Hidden Sport Pilot Limitations you Need to Know

 • While carrying more than one passenger

-• In Class B, C, and D airspace, at an airport located in Class B, C, or D airspace, and to, from, through, or at an airport having an operational control tower unless you have met the requirements specified in 61.325
+• In Class B, C, and D airspace, at an airport located in Class B, C, or D airspace, and to, from, through, or at an airport having an operational control tower unless you have met the following requirements:

 • Outside the U.S., unless you have prior authorization from the country in which you seek to operate.
 Your Sport Pilot certificate carries the limit “Holder does not meet ICAO requirements.”